rhys-fernandes/JAMM/README.md

     "Pushbullet Account Settings"), also free.

 Once you have both of these, edit the **config.ini** file to include the Api Keys.
-Make sure you have also installed dependencies from the **requirements .txt** file.
+Make sure you have also installed dependencies from the **requirements.txt** file.

 ### Screenshots